STAR-173/LLMSession/README.md

 # 3. Initialize
 bot = Automator(
     provider="chatgpt",
-    headless=False,  # Set to True for production credentials={
+    headless=False,  # Set to True for production (CURRENTLY ONLY WORKS WITH headless=False) credentials={
         "email": "your_email@example.com",
         "password": "your_password",